Ben Affleck Is Bleach Blonde In His Bloody New Movie "The Last Duel"

 "What the fuck!
 I can't believe the blonde hair pictures," Affleck told E!
 News on the red carpet for his 2020 film The Way Back.
 "I'm looking a little bit like if [Draco] Malfoy [from Harry Potter] grew up and had a tough life and grew a goatee."

 Well, even if he was serving Draco Malfoy, at least it was for the sake of good art.
-The Last Duel hits theaters on October 15, 2021.
+The Last Duel is set to hit cinemas in October.